Ramadan Muslim Consumer Behavior

 This is when consumers shift their focus towards Eid preparations and Muslim families will be shopping online more intensively for Eid celebrations.

-With the pandemic restrictions being eased everywhere, many Muslim consumers would welcome doing their shopping at the shopping mall again.
+With the pandemic restrictions now hardly an issue, many Muslim consumers would welcome doing their shopping at the shopping mall again.

 However, experts have told us time and again that the consumer behavior created during the pandemic is here to stay.
 So there should still be significant online shopping during Ramadan.